nrfconnect/sdk-nrf/doc/nrf/ug_dev_model.rst

    The act of updating a downstream repository with a new revision of its upstream counterpart.

 Clone
-   A local copy of a remote Git repository.
+   A local copy of a remote Git repository obtained with ``git clone``.

 Fork
    A server-hosted copy of a repository (upstream) that intends to follow the changes made in the original repository as time goes by, while at the same time keeping some other changes unique to it.